t-redactyl/blog/content/2016-03-28-ggplot-graphs-part-9-function-plots.md

 This is the ninth tutorial in a series on using `ggplot2` I am creating with [Mauricio Vargas Sepúlveda](http://pachamaltese.github.io/).
 In this tutorial we will demonstrate some of the many options the `ggplot2` package has for plotting and customising functions.

+[Mauricio](https://twitter.com/pachamaltese) and [I](https://twitter.com/t_redactyl) have also published these graphing posts as a [book on Leanpub](https://leanpub.com/hitchhikers_ggplot2).
+We tend to put any changes or updates to the code in the book before these blog posts, so please check it out if you have any issues with the code examples in this post; otherwise feel free to contact us with any questions!

 In this tutorial, we will work towards creating the function plot below.
 We will take you from a basic function plot and explain all the customisations we add to the code step-by-step.